kryptoish/nanopulseOS/README.md

 ### **Basic Usage Instructions**

-- **Generative Art**: Once the OS is loaded, navigate to the "Art" section where you can create generative hardware footprint art using the built-in tools.
-The system allows for real-time previewing and modification.
+- **Generative Art**: Type `Art` in the shell (once loaded) which will create a generative hardware footprint art using the built-in tools (randomly).

-- **Retro Games**: Access the "Games" menu to play or modify classic games like Space Invaders.
+- **Retro Games**: Type `Game` in the shell (once loaded) to play or modify classic games like Space Invaders.
 You can also create new retro games with simple scripting commands.

-- **Custom IDE**: The built-in IDE is minimalist but powerful enough to write, test, and run small programs in a custom, esoteric language.
-Open the IDE from the main menu and start coding!

 - **Programming**: Use the custom language interpreter to run programs written in a simple, low-level syntax. **Note**: The language is intentionally a joke and not meant to be used for serious programming.
 It's a fun, minimalist tool to experiment with coding, but it lacks the features and capabilities of a full-fledged programming language.
+Open the IDE by typing `code` in the shell (once loaded) and start coding!

 ---